michaelzangl/wp-video-embed-privacy/readme.txt

 == Frequently Asked Questions ==

+If you find a problem, please open an issue on github: https://github.com/michaelzangl/wp-video-embed-privacy/issues

 = How to add a youtube video =

-Simply post the youtube link as usual
+Simply post the youtube link as usual.
+Or use the [embed]-Shortcode.
+Do not use the HTML-Embed-link (<embed...>

 = Can I enable caching =

-Yes, rename the file in the video-embed-privacy/preview directory.
+Yes, click the ckeckbox in settings

 == Screenshots ==

-None so far.
+1. Example video before the Youtube-Player is loaded

 == Changelog ==